aastha-chhabra/Bootplus/README.md

 ## Why bootplus?

-The `boot` package is R's gold-standard for bootstrap resampling — but it was designed in an era before `ggplot2`, tidy data, and widespread Bayesian workflows. **bootplus** is a lightweight extension layer that adds three things `boot` is missing:
+The `boot` package is a standard R package for bootstrap resampling, but it was designed in a time before `ggplot2`, tidy data, and widespread Bayesian workflows. **bootplus** is a lightweight extension layer that adds three things `boot` is missing:

 | Capability | Functions |
 |---|---|